 You don’t need to be a great artist to join, but you do need to be keen and serious about wanting to learn and benefit from the excellent tuition on offer.
-The results the group produces are fantastic, and are exhibited around Bucks Mind, at all events we organise and in small local exhibitions.
+The results the group produces are fantastic, and are exhibited around Buckinghamshire Mind, at all events we organise and in small local exhibitions.

 It’s official, singing is good for you!
 Our group is aimed at having fun and developing music skills through singing and playing instruments with other people.
-There is no pressure to perform in front of others, though it’s surprising how quickly nervous beginners start thinking about getting on stage, opportunities to perform are an option.
+There is no pressure to perform in front of others, though it’s surprising how quickly nervous beginners start thinking about getting on stage.
+Opportunities to perform are an option.

 We provide accompaniment and lyrics, all you need to bring is enthusiasm and to be willing to give it a try.
 The music group is a great place to meet other people, have fun and get the boost to your mood in a way that only music can!

 Ability is not important – we believe everyone can sing, whether they think they can or not and we’re willing to try to prove it to you!